Thartvigsen/thartvigsen.github.io/pages/past_research.md

-# Past Research
+# Previous research

 ## Worcester Polytechnic Institute: 2016 - Present

-More details to come...
+More details to come for recent projects...

 ### 2018-2019
 #### Time-aware attention